 Our Commitment to Safeguard Your Protected Health Information

-Because we are a medical clinic that does not engage in any transactions that invoke coverage of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the privacy practices described in this notice are voluntarily undertaken in order to safeguard your protected health information (PHI).
-Nothing in this notice should be construed as creating any contractual or legal rights on behalf of clients.
-We reserve the right to modify our privacy practices and this notice at any time.
+Nothing in this disclosure should be construed as creating any contractual or legal rights on behalf of clients.
+We reserve the right to modify our privacy practices and this disclosure at any time.
 We will let you know promptly if any privacy breach occurs that may have compromised the safety and security of your information.
-You can request a copy of this notice or view the notice on our website (www.metrowomensva.com) at any time.
+You can request a copy of this disclosure or view the disclosure on our website (www.metrowomensva.com) at any time.

 Your Access to and Control of Your Protected Health Information

-To request restrictions on uses/disclosures: You may ask in writing that we limit how we use or disclose your PHI.
+To request restrictions on uses/disclosures: You may ask in writing that we limit how we use or disclose your IIHI.
 We will consider your request, but we are not legally bound to agree to the restriction.
 To the extent that we do agree to such restrictions, we will abide by such restrictions, except in emergency situations.
 We cannot agree to limit uses/disclosures that are required by law.

 To choose how we contact you: You may ask that we send you information at an alternative address or by alternative means.
 We will agree to your request as long as we can easily provide it in the requested format.